rabestro/DatZ1165-EN/D3/TEST_PLAN.md

 ## Method tomorrow

-The test should prof that method tomorrow works properly fore each months as well for regular and [leap years](https://en.wikipedia.org/wiki/Leap_year).
+The test should prof that method tomorrow works properly for each months as well for regular and [leap years](https://en.wikipedia.org/wiki/Leap_year).